MegaRockLabs/smart-account-auth/README.md

 - `ed25519` - same as above but only for Ed25519 curve

 The following features give you access to additional logic related to better control or additional security
-- `storage` - expose methods and provide storage for storing and retrieving credentials from storage (coswasm only)
+- `session` - tool and primitives for session keys and message type identification
-- `iterator`- expose methods for iterating and retrivieng all the credentials (coswasm only)
-- `replay` - enable replay protection and enforce signed messages to follow a specific format that includes a nonce
+- `replay` - enable replay protection and enforce signed messages to follow a specific format that includes nonces
 - `std` - whether to enable native Rust std library

 The following features enable or disable inner primitives to ether help you out or to reduce the binary size as much as possible